William Shatner will fly to space aboard Blue Origin rocket

 AP Aerospace Writer

 CAPE CANAVERAL, Fla.
-(AP) — Captain Kirk is rocketing into space next week — boldly going where no other sci-fi actors have gone.
+(AP) — Captain Kirk is rocketing into space next week — boldly going where no other sci-fi stars have gone.

 Jeff Bezos’ space travel company, Blue Origin, announced Monday that “Star Trek” actor William Shatner will blast off from West Texas on Oct.
 12.